 These dunes protect the land from storms and high tides and are usually a habitat for nesting seabirds, rare mammals like the beach mouse, and endangered plant species such as sea oats.
 They are also highly susceptible to erosion when walked on.
-The Fish & Wildlife Service explain the significance of dune habitats and their wildlife on their homepage.

 Most beaches will have clearly marked signs or fencing which excludes people from the dune areas but avoid them even if they are not marked.
 Many rocky beaches have tide pool areas that are alternately exposed to the air or submerged underwater.
 These, too, are home to an array of sensitive and endangered creatures and shouldn’t be disturbed if possible.

 The best place to walk on a beach is on the damp compacted sand just above the water.
-Here, you will disturb the sand least, and if you do leave footprints, they will be washed away during the next high tide.
+Here, you will disturb the sand the least, and if you do leave footprints, they will be washed away during the next high tide.